Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] INTERNET SHORTCUT BUG: delete lines of Exec and Icon in all launchers of internet desktop launchers
 - [x] Add desktop internet shortcuts for twitch, trello, twitter, tumblr, duckduckgo...
 - [x] Add aliases in `install_git-aliases` of `fetch` as `git fetch`, `status` as `git status`, `commit` as a function that controlls the message etc...
-- [ ] Commit functions must set automatic "" evolving the message not worrying about spaces (Refactor needed)
-- [ ] Split git aliases in many functions (alias_gitk, function_dummycommit, gitprompt added in prompt...)
-- [ ] sysmontask
-- [ ] Screenshots Keyboard combination set to the same as for windows or similar (Windows+Shift+s)
 - [ ] fslint (duplicate finder graphical)
 - [ ] fdups  (duplicate finder CLI)
 - [ ] PacketTracer